Category: Trip-planning

 Accommodation options vary widely by destination:

 • Ensenada: Full range from budget motels to nice hotels.
-Many anglers stay in San Diego and do day trips to Ensenada-based or Coronado Islands charters.
+Many anglers stay in San Diego and do day trips to Ensenada-based or Coronado charters.

 • San Quintin: Basic fishing camps and small hotels.
-The Old Mill Hotel and Rancho Cielito are popular with anglers.
+Old Mill Hotel and Rancho Cielito are popular with anglers.

 • Loreto: Small, charming town with good hotels.
 The Loreto Bay area has newer resorts.